verbb/formie/docs/feature-tour/fields.md

 - ZIP / Postcode
 - Country

+If you have any [Address Providers](docs:feature-tour/integrations#address-providers) configured, you can also enable an *Auto-Complete* setting.
+This allows the use of a single text input to type an address, and be have it auto-completed.

 ### Agree
 A field for a single checkbox.
 Its ideal purpose is to be an agreement checkbox for terms & conditions, or similar.
 It can be marked as required or not as well as have its checked and unchecked values set.

+The description for the Agree field can also contain HTML via a WYSIWYG editor.
+You can control the available buttons and formatting via [docs:get-started/configuration#available-buttons](available buttons).

 #### Settings
 Setting | Description